 Sneak It In Week

-Every April, Sneak It In Week encourages Canadians to take active breaks during their workdays and “sneak in” 10-minute increments of physical activity.
+Sneak It In Week, previously held every April, encourages Canadians to take active breaks during their workdays and “sneak in” 10-minute increments of physical activity.
+We won’t be holding an official Sneak It In Week in 2017, but we still encourage Canadians to find ways to sneak physical activity into their workday.
 Walk to lunch.
 Park a few blocks away.
 Hit the pavement on your coffee break.
 Get your heart beating faster for 10 minutes and it really counts!

 Beware the Office Chair